Clementine951/ALGOSUP_2022_Project_3_D/Documents/Functionnal.md

 ## 1. Introduction

 ### A. Project description

 The aim of this project is to create a sound synthesizer that can be used to create programmable music.
 This project was inspired by [Sonic Pi](https://sonic-pi.net/) and other live coding music packages.
 The ultimate aim of this project is to be able to play music from code.

 ### B. How it should be

-As it should be able to be used in another program, it should be an API, a Library or a Package.
+As it should be able to be used in another program, **it should be an API, a Library or a Package**.
 It should have basic functions to generate sound based on differents options, like possibility to use note or pur frequency to generate a sound.

 ### C. Compatibility Cross-platform

 The program have to be available and usable on MacOS and Windows.

 ## 2. Definitions of terms